Astralite/pipeline/README.md

+<h1>A simple data-processing challenge using python</h1>

+Instructions for the challenge are provided below:

 This is a data-processing test.
 You run a minimalist online clothing store which sells exactly one style of each item of clothing - one t-shirt, one pair of socks, one jacket, etc. Each of these comes in a range of colours and sizes.
 Each specific product sold is uniquely identified by an item code.

 The task is to take a set of product data and some tags indicating preferences, and work out which products match those preferences.
 The utility takes the path to a JSON file containing product data, and comma-separated lists of "include" and "exclude" tags.
 The products matched shall be those which have ANY of the include tags, and NONE of the exclude tags.